 A fenced perimeter is a must on any prepper retreat, survival homestead, or suburban bug in location.
-Being able to control entry onto your property will help ensure the safety of your loved ones, and the security patrol team tasked with monitoring the area.
+Being able to control entry onto your property will help ensure the safety of your loved ones from criminals, and the security guards or patrol team tasked with monitoring the area.

 Preppers have three very important things to consider when establishing fencing as part of a perimeter defense plan:

 - Everyday Use – Unless the property is to be used solely as a bugout location, the fencing created will have to allow for typical entry and survival homesteading activities – gardening, livestock pasture and the rotation of pastures, hunting, and fishing.
 You need a sturdy fence that can one day double as part of a dependable perimeter defense barrier but yet not scream, “a prepper lives here.”